 echo " sod."; /usr/sbin/sod -force_slave 2> /dev/null

-This example shows how to set controller to active:
+This example shows how to set a controller to active:

 echo " sod."; /usr/sbin/sod -force_master 2> /dev/null